 Note: Please see the following related document for additional information:

 Monitored Anesthesia Care (for definition, see Discussion below)

-MAC is considered medically necessary during gastrointestinal endoscopic procedures when there is documentation by the operating physician and the anesthesiologist that demonstrates any of the following higher risk situations exist:
+Monitored anesthesia care is considered medically necessary during gastrointestinal endoscopic procedures when there is documentation by the operating physician or the anesthesiologist that demonstrates any of the following higher risk situations exist:

 The routine assistance of an Anesthesiologist or Certified Registered Nurse Anesthetist (CRNA) for individuals meeting the above criteria who are undergoing gastrointestinal endoscopic procedures is considered medically necessary.

 Not Medically Necessary:

 Monitored anesthesia care is considered not medically necessary when the above criteria are not met.